Skip to main content

 The transition to ASP.NET Core for CMS 12 and Commerce 14 resulted in a comprehensive overhaul of developer documentation.
 Previous documentation focused on ASP.NET Framework is now considered legacy for new implementations.

-• Separate Guides: Distinct documentation exists for Content Cloud (CMS), Commerce Cloud, and broader DXP components.
+• Separate guides: Distinct documentation exists for Content Cloud (CMS), Commerce Cloud, and broader DXP components.
+Mixing guidance between these can produce subtle errors.

 Key Differences in Documentation Structure and Content